TheLazySquid/GimkitCheat/README.md

 - **Capture The Flag**: Purchase upgrades from anywhere
 - **Tag**: Purchase upgrades from anywhere
 - **Snowbrawl**: Purchase shield cans/medpacks from anywhere
+- **Farmchain**: Adds options to automatically harvest/plant crops from anywhere

 and more to come!